 The consent provides the Council with an option to review the conditions of the consent at specified intervals.
-Optional reviews are provided for on an annual basis, with the next review date being 1 June 2014.
+Optional reviews are provided for on an annual basis, with the next review date being 1 June 2015.

-- Special condition 1 required to consent holder to submit an "Injection Operation Management Plan" prior to exercising the consent; - Special condition 2 requires the consent holder to submit well completion information following drilling; - Special condition 3 sets a maximum injection pressure limit of 45 bar (652 psi); - Special condition 4 sets a maximum daily injection volume of 200 m3/day; - Special condition 5 refers to the best practicable option (BPO) requirements; - Special conditions 6, 7 & 8 refer to process monitoring and data submission requirements; - Special condition 9 requires the consent holder to notify the Council at least 5 working days prior to exercising the consent; - Special condition 10 prohibits the discharge from endangering or contaminating any freshwater aquifer; - Special condition 11 is a lapse clause; and

-• Special condition 12 is a review provision.
+- Special condition 1 required to consent holder to submit an "Injection Operation Management Plan" prior to exercising the consent; - Special condition 2 requires the consent holder to submit well completion information following drilling; - Special condition 3 sets a maximum injection pressure limit of 115 bar (1669 psi); - Special condition 4 sets a maximum injection rate limit of 29 m/hour (3 bpm); - Special condition 5 sets a maximum daily injection volume of 687 m/day; - Special condition 6 requires the discharge to be made into the Mount Messenger Formation, deeper than 1,320 m TVD below ground level; - Special condition 7 refers to the best practicable option (BPO) requirements; - Special conditions 8, 9 & 10 refer to process monitoring and data submission requirements; - Special condition 11 requires the consent holder to notify the Council at least 5 working days prior to exercising the consent; - Special condition 12 prohibits the discharge from endangering or contaminating any freshwater aquifer; - Special condition 13, 14 & 15 relate to the requirement for the consent holder to implement a groundwater monitoring programme; - Special condition 16 is an annual reporting requirement; - Special condition 17 is a lapse clause; and - Special condition 18 is a review provision.